-Supermodel Adriana Lima credits a low-carb Paleo diet and intense boxing and circuit-training workouts for her sizzling physique.
+Adriana Lima credits a low-carb Paleo diet and intense boxing and circuit-training workouts for her sizzling physique, Celebrity Health reported.

 Adriana, who has been a Victoria's Secret Angel for the past 14 years, said constant travel makes fitting in regular workouts hard, which is why she always travels with a jump rope.

-“It’s been hard [to work out every day] because I’ve been traveling so much,” Lima told the Daily News.
-“When you travel, just carry a rope with you and then all you need is a space, anywhere, and you can jump for 10 minutes.
-Even if you do a little bit, you have great results no matter what."
+“It’s been hard [to work out every day] because I’ve been traveling so much,” said Lima.
+“When you travel, just carry a rope with you and then all you need is a space, anywhere, and you can jump for 10 minutes."

 Intense Boxing and Circuit-Training Workouts